Retail Back Office Software Development: Stages and Success Stories

 cutback of the onboarding period for new employees by 70%

 Case 2.
-POS Software System for convenience stores nationwide network
+POS back office software for convenience stores nationwide network with XME.digital software

-The customer ordered a multifunctional Point of Sale capable of managing all service equipment on over 390 convenience stores across the country.
+The customer ordered a multifunctional Point of Sale capable of managing all service equipment in over 390 convenience stores.
 The staff impact on the system operation should have been minimal.

 The result of the XME-team efforts is a contactless POS system developed on a microservices basis.
 The end product has a wide range of functions and advantages.
 This Point of Sale system: